 The inside top ring of our washer after a Brenna load…

 Step 4: Dry as usual.
 I don’t use a dryer sheet in Brenna’s laundry because it doesn’t really need it.
 (Someone on Facebook did point out that the heat from a dryer actually makes the Aquaphor/grease soak into the clothing even more…so hand-dry if there is something you want to save from this.)

 Step 5: Clean your washer.
 I use paper towels to scrape off all of the grease that I can, both on the inside of the washer and inside the ring.
 It took me a while to figure out that the Aquaphor builds up in the ring…when I finally discovered it, it was COATED with thick Aquaphor and anything else that sticks to Aquaphor (ahem, cat hair. yuck.)

 Step 6.
 Run an empty heavy load on full with hot water and a degreaser.
-I use Dawn dish detergent for this task.
+I use Stanley Degreaser for this task.

 And now your washer is good to go for the next non-greased load of laundry!

 As for what washing machines work better, a top loader is definitely preferred over a front loader.
 But many ichthyosis families just use a cheap washer and replace it when it goes out.

 I know for certain in our next house, when we move hopefully in a couple of years, we’d like to try to have one washer for Brenna and one washer for the rest of us, to keep our clothes separate from the Aquaphor-soaked clothes.
 I’m glad that we are figuring out exactly what we/Brenna need for our next house (hopefully our ‘forever home’), so we can house-hunt with her needs in mind (I’m looking at you, bathroom.)